Skip to content

 Start with 211

-Call 211 or use the local 211 search to ask for programs by ZIP code.
-Ask for more than one option because funding can run out.
+Call 211 or use local 211 search to ask for programs by ZIP code.
+Ask for more than one option because hours, funds, and service areas can change.

-Your county or state office may handle SNAP, Medicaid, TANF, child care help, emergency assistance, and child support.
-USAGov keeps a state agency list that can point you to the right place.
+Your state or county office may handle SNAP, Medicaid, TANF, child care help, emergency aid, and child support.
+USAGov keeps a state office list that can point you to the right agency.

 Check Community Action

-Many areas use Community Action agencies for utility help, weatherization, Head Start, transportation, case management, and emergency aid.
-Search the CAP locator by ZIP code or county.
+Community Action agencies may handle utility help, weatherization, Head Start, transportation, food, case management, or emergency aid.
+Search the CAP locator by ZIP code, county, or state.

-School social workers, Head Start staff, WIC clinics, HRSA health centers, and public libraries often know local programs that are not easy to find online.
+School family liaisons, WIC clinics, HRSA health centers, Head Start staff, and public libraries often know local help that is hard to find online.

 Quick resource table